-In 1980, Echizen Uchihamono was the first production center for forged blades to be awarded the nationally recognized Traditional Craft Product accolade.
+In 1980, Echizen became the first forged blade production center to be awarded the nationally recognized Traditional Craft Product accolade.

-Main products include sickles and knives created using traditional Japanese casting techniques and finished by hand.
+Echizen forged blade products include mainly sickles and knives, which are produced using traditional Japanese casting techniques and finished by hand.

 How to make

-Main techniques include "mawashi haganetsuke" whereby the whole is crushed diagonally in a diamond shape from the corner of the steel and the “nimai hiroge” technique whereby two blades are placed on top of each other and struck very quickly front and back with a hammer so that they both thin out the same way.
+The main forging techniques include mawashi haganetsuke, in which the entire piece is compressed diagonally in a diamond shape from the corner, and nimai hiroge, in which two blades are placed on top of each other and struck very quickly front and back with a hammer so that they both thin out in the same way.